Darling of the Day

-Attempts at major revival have made little headway, although there have been several staged concerts and one fully staged revised version.
-42nd Street Moon in San Francisco, California, presented the musical as a staged concert in 1994.
-The York Theatre Company, in New York, presented the musical in two staged concerts, in 1998 and 2005.
-Their 2005 concert starred Beth Fowler, Rebecca Luker, Simon Jones and Stephen Mo Hanan.
-Light Opera Works, in Evanston, Illinois, presented a fully staged version in 2005 revised by Erik Haagensen based on his earlier work for the York Theatre Company concerts.
-This was the first complete staged production since the musical closed on Broadway.

-In 2010, the London Discovering Lost Musicals series presented the show in concert at the Oondatje Wing Theatre – National Portrait Gallery, starring Nicholas Jones as Priam and Louise Gold as Alice.
-The show received its first full production in England at the Union Theatre in March 2013, with James Dinsmore as Priam, Katy Secombe as Alice and Rebecca Caine as Lady Vale.

 Synopsis

 In 1905 London, Priam Farll is an artist, brilliant, unconventional and shy, although he can be violently outspoken.
 He once offended Queen Victoria and was exiled to the South Pacific (shades of Gauguin), but Edward VII has succeeded to the throne, and Farll has been recalled to London to receive a knighthood.

 Appalled by "society's" expectations of its "darling of the day" (a common Victorian/Edwardian term meaning something like "fashionable celebrity") Farll seizes the chance to "get out of the world alive" when his faithful butler Henry Leek suddenly dies, and their identities are confused by an official.
 Instead of correcting the error, Farll quietly assumes the identity of the deceased, and Leek's corpse is officially buried in Westminster Abbey as the famous artist.

 He soon finds himself married to Alice Challice, a bright, well-to-do widow who had been corresponding with the real Henry Leek – and settles down to a happy "upper working class" existence.
 Farll continues to paint, and when his wife runs into financial difficulties he sells a few paintings.
 Complications naturally ensue, and his "cover" becomes increasingly flimsy.
 Just as it looks as if he will be compelled to resume his real identity, a piece of truly Gilbertian nonsense brings all to a satisfactory conclusion, and he is allowed to stay plain Henry Leek after all.